ztomasze/dungeon-jacks/index.md

 Select dice from your heroes to form a pool of dice and then roll it against this encounter.

 + If any of the dice come up 6, they are **exhausted**.
 Immediately remove them from the encounter pool and place them off to the side in an exhaustion pool.
 + **Against Clubs:** The Fighter (Clubs hero) is good at wading in against multiple foes.
-If any of the Fighter's dice come up as 1s while facing a Clubs monster card, you can choose to reroll them.
+If any of the Fighter's dice come up as 1s while facing a Clubs monster card, you can choose to reroll them until they are no longer 1s.
 (You might reroll into a 6, though!)
 + **Against Spades:** The Rogue (Spades hero) is good at circling around a single foe to find a weak spot.
-If any of the Rogue's dice come up as 1s while facing a Spades monster card, you can choose to reroll them.
+If any of the Rogue's dice come up as 1s while facing a Spades monster card, you can choose to reroll them until they are no longer 1s.
 (You might reroll into a 6, though!)
 + **Against Hearts:** If there are any Hearts in the encounter, you can assign up to one die from your rolled encounter pool to each Hearts card.
 	+ If the assigned die is &lt;= the rank of the Hearts card, you have deviously undercut that defense and so it can be ignored.
 	+ If you fail to undercut a Hearts card in this way, add its rank to the monster card, which increases the encounter's difficulty.
-	+ As spellcasters, the Wizard (Diamonds hero) and and Cleric (Hearts hero) have more options available to them when it comes overcoming the unexpected: If one of their dice comes up as a 6, you can assign it to a Hearts card as a 0 value until the encounter is resolved.
+	+ As spellcasters, the Wizard (Diamonds hero) and and Cleric (Hearts hero) have more options available to them when it comes overcoming the unexpected: If any of their dice comes up as a 6, you can assign it to a Hearts card as a 0 value until the encounter is resolved.
 The die is then exhausted as normal.

 Total the remaining dice in the encounter pool.

 * If the total is &gt;= the rank of the monster card (plus any Hearts cards you failed to undercut), you win the encounter.
 Collect any Diamonds cards into your treasure pile.
-* If you fail, you collect none of the treasure and you must flee (below).
+* If you fail, you collect none of the treasure and you must now flee (below).

 Return any unexhausted dice from the encounter pool to your hero cards.